H3C Builds Unified Mobile Network for National Grand Theatre12-06-2009

 Located west of the Great Hall of the People, China's National Grand Theater is a titanium-and-glass modern architectural masterpiece.
 Surrounded by an artificial lake, this instantly recognizable ovoid building is not only the country's premiere performance art center; it is also a symbol of China embracing the future at the beginning of a new millennium.
 This contemporary colossus contains an opera house, music hall and drama hall, as well as public spaces including plazas, shopping areas and restaurants.

 As a showpiece of modern design and function, National Grand Theater requires a highly available, highly reliable network for its ticketing system, intelligent building automation system and to provide Internet access for public and private areas.

 Wireless connectivity was the natural solution to preserve the aesthetic appeal of National Grand Theater's detailed, intricate design—to ensure networking cables would not interfere with the serenity and beauty of the site—and to address issues raised by the center's complex, cast-concrete underground construction, which degraded signal quality of mobile phones and PASs (personal access system).
-Additionally, for public safety, surveillance cameras needed to be deployed in locations where wiring would be exceptionally challenging.

 In response to these diverse challenges, H3C designed an integrated wired/wireless Fit Access Point (AP) solution consisting of S9500 Plug-in Access Controllers (ACs) and WA2110 APs.
 Using these as a base, the resultant wireless network would be able to simultaneously support a wide range of services, including IP telephony, wireless positioning, wireless monitoring and wireless multimedia playing.